Expensent

 • Future invoices, handled.
 Rules run on future matching emails.
 The Action Center keeps unmatched or ambiguous items visible for review.

 The honest pitch:If you are leaving Hubdoc because you are tired of manually uploading bills from your inbox — and you are fine letting QuickBooks' built-in OCR read them once they land in the Receipts tab — Expensent is the missing layer.
-It replaces the inbox discovery and routing that Hubdoc's portal-fetch used to do, and hands QuickBooks' own OCR the final extraction step.
-5-minute setup.
+It handles inbox discovery and routing before QuickBooks' own OCR handles extraction.
 Most SMBs only need vendor, date, and total — which is exactly what QBO's built-in OCR captures.
-Line-item extraction (Dext, AutoEntry) is a firm-grade add-on, not a requirement for everyday bookkeeping.
+Line-item extraction tools can still be useful for heavier workflows.

 For a deeper walkthrough of the forwarding workflow, see our complete guide to emailing receipts to QuickBooks, or see the full QuickBooks receipt capture method comparison for how Expensent stacks up against every other input path.